Get caught up on the Artemis II crew’s journey to the moon. What’s happened so far and what’s next

 “Humanity has once again shown what we are capable of, and it’s your hopes for the future that carry us now on this journey around the moon,” Hansen said Thursday.

 Orion is now on what’s called a “free return trajectory.”
-That’s spaceflight parlance for a slingshot trip: Because of orbital dynamics and the moon’s gravity, even if Orion never fires its engine again, the capsule will still swing around the moon and head back to Earth.
+That’s spaceflight parlance for a slingshot trip: Because of orbital dynamics and the moon’s gravity, even if Orion had never fired its engine again, the capsule would have still swung around the moon and headed back to Earth.

 The mission, which took off at 6:35 p.m.
 ET Wednesday, marks the inaugural crewed flight of NASA’s Artemis program — a long-term plan to return humans to the moon and eventually establish a lunar settlement.
 After lifting off atop a towering Space Launch System rocket, the astronauts immediately began putting Orion through its paces, including taking their Orion spacecraft for a 70-minute manual test-drive called a “proximity operations demonstration.”